shantam94/Quantiphi-Assignment/Readme.md

 git clone https://github.com/shantam94/Quantiphi-Assignment.git
 cd your-repository

-Please paste the pdf file from https://openstax.org/details/books/concepts-biology and place it in teh "data" folder
+Please paste the pdf file from https://openstax.org/details/books/concepts-biology and place it in the "data" folder
 ```

 ### 2. Build the Docker Image